War-time secret weighs on hopeful Syrian bride

 "I think they see a young woman with broken wings, given that she's displaced and away from her family, and they think they can exploit her situation," Batoul's grandmother lamented.

-She says she has turned away many suitors after discovering they lied or misled her, behaviour that would have been difficult to pull off in Aleppo's pre-war community.
+She says she has turned away many suitors after discovering they lied or misled her, behavior that would have been difficult to pull off in Aleppo's pre-war community.

 But in Damascus, there was the one who failed to mention he is divorced with a child, and another who lied about his age, shaving off five years to make himself more suitable.